 politically fearless” terrifyingly dark” emotionally wracking” dives beneath surface musicality to find humanity” Intensely moving, boldly beautiful, this could be the future of a new kind of documentary” |

-Premiere: February 25, 2023; Upcoming performances in '24/'25 Paper Pianos is an evening-length multimedia work exploring the dislocation, longing, and optimism of refugees.
+Staged music-documentary Paper Pianos is a finalist for the 2024 Pulitzer Prize in Music.
+Paper Pianos is an evening-length multimedia work exploring the dislocation, longing, and optimism of refugees.
 The piece combines narratives from four refugees and resettlement workers: the Afghan pianist Milad Yousufi, Getachew Bashir (Ethiopia), Hani Ali (Somalia), and Akil Aljaysh (Iraq).
-Recordings of the protagonists from interviews conducted by creators Mary Kouyoumdjian (composer) and Nigel Maister (text and staging) are incorporated with the intricate hand-drawn animations of visual artist Kervork Mourad to vividly depict the dramatic emotional landscape of displacement and resettlement experienced by refugees throughout the world. |
+Recordings of the protagonists from interviews conducted by creators Mary Kouyoumdjian (composer) and Nigel Maister (text and staging) are incorporated with the intricate hand-drawn animations of visual artist Kervork Mourad to vividly depict the dramatic emotional landscape of displacement and resettlement experienced by refugees throughout the world.
+Next performance: May 10 at The Clarice Smith Performing Arts Center; College Park, MD; Performed by Alarm Will Sound ADORATION/ LA Opera with Beth Morrison Projects, Feb 19-23, 2025 at REDCAT

 METROPOLITAN MUSEUM OF ART / Mary Kouyoumdjian and Atom Egoyan's They Will Take My Island

 Ongoing The Metropolitan Museum of Art commissions and presents Armenian-American composer Mary Kouyoumdjian and Oscar-nominated Armenian-Canadian filmmaker Atom Egoyan's MetLiveArts commission, They Will Take My Island (2020), a highly personal 30-minute video with performances by the JACK and Silvana string quartets.
 They Will Take My Island is a collaboration between Kouyoumdjian and Egoyan over their mutual admiration of the Armenian painter Arshile Gorky, who has been highly influential to their work, and is a musical documentary hybrid infused with themes of family and immigration.
-The work integrates: (1) audio and film footage from Egoyan’s films Ararat, a film that explores the life of Arshile Gorky in the context of the Armenian genocide and modern life, and A Portrait of Arshile, a film Egoyan and Arsinée Khanjian made in dedication to their son, named after the painter; (2) interviews conducted and recorded by Kouyoumdjian with art historians and family of Gorky’s (Saskia Spender, granddaughter of Arshile Gorky and President of the Arshile Gorky Foundation; Parker Field, Managing Director of the Arshile Gorky Foundation; and Michael Taylor, Chief Curator of the Virginia Museum of Fine Arts).
 Score performed by JACK and Silvana Quartets and mixed by Jascha Narveson. |

 Featured Video